 - is the source to the iosbinpack available somewhere?
 Yes.
 OpenSource.Apple.com.
 Note that some sources will require massaging (subtle hacks) and/or private header reconstruction to compile neatly.

-- When is MOXiI 2 coming out?!?!?! *Sigh*.
-Soon.
-I Promise.
+- When is MOXiI 2 coming out?!?!?!
+Volume III is out.
+Volume I will be out hopefully by July 2017.
 There is now an official update page here.
 In the interim, check out TechnoloGeeks' OSX/iOS training.

 - 02/06/2015 - Added du, xxd, mknod, ln and linked to Will's questions (kextunload does work, yeah :-)